 I carved this block quite a while ago, but was disappointed with the effect just using printer’s ink.
 When I decided to try the gold I’d mixed up, though, it looked much better – the texture and gleam give the design much more depth.
 Of course, I’m also using heavily textured handmade paper here, so that makes a difference too.
 This is some rather nice khadi paper – it’s not even slightly lightfast, sadly, but I don’t think that makes a difference here.

 I took an old printing block – my Celtic Cross block – and made up a large glob of gold acrylic, mixed with fabric medium, to use with it.
 The consistency is a lot thinner and sloppier than printer’s ink, so it’s harder to control, but that’s part of the fun of it.
 Apologies for phonecamera pics rather than scanning them – these will dry quicker than normal printed ones, but not this quickly!
 These are both on Fabriano papers – first Ecologica (Schizzi grade) and then Tiziano black.
 I also did two onto Gmund bierpapier, which came out wonderfully, but since they’re reflective gold/black on dark brown they’re impossible to photograph till I have proper daylight.
+Generally, I like getting high quality, custom acrylic prints of all my designs as it’s easier to showcase them across the house but as this masterpiece was created in my free time, I’m probably going to just leave it hanging on the wall.

 The acrylic stays wet and usable on the block much longer than I’d worried it would – that might partly be down to the fabric medium, which I added because this was mostly a test for printing directly onto T-shirts and so on.
 On the other hand, it might also just be because acrylic is still completely capable of colour transfer when almost dry.